okwareddevnest/docker-cleanup/README.md

-# Docker Cleanup Package
+# Docker Cleanup 🐳

-A Debian package that provides an interactive Docker cleanup utility with configurable schedules and cleanup options.
-This package installs a systemd timer that runs according to your preferences to maintain system cleanliness.
+An interactive Docker cleanup utility that helps you maintain your system by automatically cleaning up unused Docker containers and resources.

-## Features
+## Features 🌟

 - 🎨 Beautiful interactive terminal interface with emojis and colors
 - ⏰ Configurable cleanup schedules (daily, weekly, monthly, or custom)